 For instance, legal advice, getting a haircut, and lawn care services, just to name a few, are highly customized to the customer’s specific situation and their needs.

-As a result of these differences between services and products you need to pay extra attention to how you go to market with your service offerings.
+As a result of these differences between services and products, you need to pay extra attention to the go-to-market strategy for service offerings.

 Creating a Service Offering

-As the service provider, you need to make sure that the right benefits are offered, to the right customers, and for the right reasons.
+As the service provider, make sure that the right benefits are offered, to the right customers, and for the right reasons.
 If you’re developing a service for your customers, consider: